ningrao/notes/js.md

 		..) not triggered in mounting;
   .) componentWillUpdate
     ..) can not call setState.
+  .) load data in componentDidMount
+      + remind setting initial state
+      + componentWillMount is called twice both on server side and client when SSR
  * preventDefault instead of 'return false';
  * prop.children represents passed html;
  * fetch for ajax;